-Worsening heat can have serious impacts on health—especially lung health.
+Worsening heat can have serious impacts on health—including lung health.
 How does this happen?
 Heat makes it harder to clean up air pollution.
-Warmer temperatures make ozone pollution more likely to form, and climate change increases the frequency and intensity of wildfires, which create particle pollution.
+Warmer temperatures make ozone pollution more likely to form, and drought increases the frequency and intensity of wildfires, which create particle pollution.

-Ozone and particle pollution can cause a range of health issues including shortness of breath, wheezing and coughing, asthma attacks and cardiovascular harm.
+Ozone and particle pollution can cause a range of lung health issues including shortness of breath, wheezing and coughing, asthma attacks and cardiovascular harm.
 Particle pollution can also cause lung cancer.
 Both types of pollution can cause early death.
-And millions of people are at high risk, including young children, older adults and those already living with a lung disease like asthma, COPD, cardiovascular disease or diabetes.
+And millions of people are at higher risk, including individuals who are pregnant, young children, older adults and those already living with a lung disease like asthma or COPD, or if they have cardiovascular disease or diabetes.

 Reduce your exposure on bad air quality days

 - Check the air quality in your area by visiting Airnow.gov.

 - Limit any time spent outdoors, making sure to specifically avoid exercising outdoors as it puts you are greater risk of heat exhaustion.

 - Always avoid exercising near high-traffic areas since vehicles create harmful air pollution.

 - Don't burn wood or trash.
 Burning firewood and trash are among the major sources of particle pollution (soot) in many parts of the country.

 - Walk, bike or carpool instead of driving alone

 Speak up to create change for clean air